focusretreatcenter/website/content/blog/20230216-create-a-temporary-alternative-world/index.md

 title = "Create a Temporary Alternative World" slug = "/create-a-temporary-alternative-world" date = 2023-02-16
-[extra]
-author = "Christella Kay"
-image = "library.jpg"
+description = "How we try to create a feeling of being in an alternate world while on retreat" [extra] author = "Christella Kay" image = "library.jpg"